scipy/scipy-svn/docs/tutorial.rst

     newz = interp2d(x, y, z, newx, newy, kind='linear', out=NaN)

-where x, y, z, are 1D arrays or lists, and newx and newy may be either arrays, lists or scalars.
+where x, y, z, are arrays (1D or 2D) or lists, and newx and newy may be either arrays, lists or scalars.
-If they are scalars or zero-dimensional arrays, newz will be a scalar as well.
+If newx and newy are scalars or zero-dimensional arrays, newz will be a scalar as well.
 Otherwise a vector is returned.
 The only differences from intper1d are

 #) The known data points are specified by 3 arrays (x, y and z) rather than 2 (x and y).